Multiple Sclerosis and Pregnancy

-The symptoms of multiple sclerosis may resemble other conditions or medical problems.
-Always consult your health care provider for a diagnosis.
+The symptoms of multiple sclerosis may look like other conditions or medical problems.
+Always see your healthcare provider for a diagnosis.

 How is multiple sclerosis treated?

-There are several FDA-approved medications that can help decrease symptoms, Sometimes flare-ups are treated with steroid therapy.
-The use of rehabilitation therapies, including physical therapy, occupational therapy, speech and swallowing assistance, cognitive therapy, or the use of assistive devices like splints.
+Rehabilitation therapies, including physical therapy, occupational therapy, speech and swallowing assistance, cognitive therapy, or the use of assistive devices like splints may also be helpful.

 Living with multiple sclerosis while pregnant

 Fortunately, pregnancy does not appear to speed up the course or worsen the effects of MS. However, if you have unrecognized MS you may be more likely to start having symptoms during pregnancy.
 Some studies have found that MS symptoms decrease in pregnancy and increase after delivery.

 The disabling effects of the disease may make it physically hard to carry a pregnancy.
 Muscle weakness and coordination problems may increase the likelihood for falls.
 Fatigue may worsen.
 Wheelchair dependence may increase the risk for urinary tract infections.
 There is no evidence that MS causes infertility.
 Studies have shown that pregnancy, delivery, and rate of birth defects are not significantly different in women with MS compared with those without MS.